Does Your Job Really Need To Spark Joy?

 "There is," says Cristiana, "a gap between young people’s aspirations for work and the reality of their working conditions."

-The girl boss – with her bullet journals, bottomless ambition and fresh acrylics laid over nails bitten down to the quick in anxiety – was loosening her grip before the pandemic but now young women are questioning the purpose of work itself and finding the jobs available to them wanting.
+The girlboss – with her bullet journals, bottomless ambition and fresh acrylics laid over nails bitten down to the quick in anxiety – was loosening her grip before the pandemic but now young women are questioning the purpose of work itself and finding the jobs available to them wanting.
 That could be a bleak thing to acknowledge but, perhaps, it is an opportunity.
-We (particularly those, like my friend, who are considering career switches later in life) can ask for more, we can write to MPs and call for an end to zero-hour contracts and we can demand that vital work – whether that’s midwifery or working in hospitality – is secure and fairly paid.
+We (particularly those, like my friend, who are considering career switches later in life) can ask for more.